Florida disability guide

 2. How Long Does It Take to Get Your First Florida Disability Payment After Your SSDI Claim’s Approved?

-The SSA needs about 3-5 months to review every SSDI application for Florida disability benefits.
+The SSA needs about 3-5 months to review every SSDI application.
 Federal law also requires a five-month waiting period before the SSA can pay anyone SSDI benefits after they’re approved.
 Unfortunately, only 1 in 3 Florida disability applicants get approved for benefits from either program.
 However, getting a lawyer to help you file doubles your chances for approval the first time you apply.
 Florida disability applications take 425 days, on average, to process.

-Getting a Social Security lawyer to file your claim makes you nearly 3x more likely to receive benefits.
-Plus, these lawyers all work on contingency.
+Getting a lawyer to file your claim makes you nearly 3x more likely to receive benefits.
+Plus, all Florida disability lawyers all work on contingency.
 In other words, they won’t help you if they don’t think you qualify for benefits.
 Plus, federal law says a lawyer can’t charge you anything if the SSA rejects your first claim.
 If this happens to you, you’ll likely wait another two years (on average) to get your first payment.

-Right now, it takes one year to schedule a Florida disability appeals hearing, on average.
 How soon can you get benefits after claim approval?
 Six months after you apply is the soonest the SSA will deposit your first payment.
 But if your first claim’s denied, you’ll have to wait almost a year for an appeals hearing.
-Florida disability claimants in Tallahassee have the shortest average wait time at 359 days, or 10 months.
-If you live in St. Petersburg, it’ll take you 484 days (14 months!) to appeal your case.
+If you live in Tampa, expect to wait 15 months for your appeals hearing.
+Otherwise, right now, it takes 13 months to schedule an appeals hearing anywhere in Florida.

 3. How Much Money Can Florida Disability Applicants Get In SSDI Benefits?

-The maximum Florida disability payment from the SSDI program is $3,345/month.
-However, Florida disability beneficiaries on SSDI typically get $1,358 per month.
+The maximum Florida disability payment from the SSDI program is $3,627 per month.
+However, SSDI pays $1,483 per month, on average, in 2023.
 The SSA averages your highest wages earned over a 35-year working history to figure out your monthly payment.
 However, the SSDI benefit amount you get paid each month may change in years with a cost-of-living-adjustment (COLA) increase.

 4. If My Claim’s Approved, How Long Does SSDI Pay Me Florida Disability Benefits?

-Florida disability payments aren’t permanent after your SSDI claim’s approved.
-Instead, the SSA confirms your disability still prevents you from working every 3-7 years.
-That confirmation process keeps happening until you reach your full retirement age.
-When you reach your FRA (depending on your birth year), Florida disability payments convert into Social Security retirement.
-The amount deposited into your bank account each month won’t change, and you don’t need to file any paperwork.
-That’s why people older than their FRA cannot qualify for Florida disability payments through the SSDI program.
+Florida disability payments not permanent.
+Instead, the SSA confirms your health still prevents you from working every 3-7 years.
+That confirmation process keeps happening until you turn 67.
+Once that birthday passes, disability payments convert into Social Security retirement.
+The amount that goes into your bank account each month won’t change, and you don’t need to do anything.
+That’s why people more than 67 years old cannot qualify for Florida SSDI.

-Bonus Tip: Buy copies of your full medical records from your doctor before you apply for Florida disability benefits.
+Bonus Tip: Buy copies of your full medical records from your doctor before you apply for Florida disability.
 Receipts, free statements in the mail and credit card bills are not enough medical evidence to prove your claim!

 Eligibility Requirements for Supplemental Security Income (SSI) Benefits

-If you’re 65 or older, haven’t paid FICA taxes or stopped working more than five years ago, apply for SSI.
+If you haven’t paid FICA taxes or stopped working more than five years ago, apply for SSI.
 SSI is a federal assistance program that helps only the poorest Americans who cannot work make ends meet.
 This program also has financial eligibility requirements you must meet in order to qualify for monthly payments.
-While the SSI program pays a lot less to approved Florida disability claimants, payments keep going after your 65th birthday.
+SSI program payments also keep going after your 65th birthday.

 1. There’s No Difference In Medical Eligibility Requirements for SSI & SSDI